How to Create WordPress Theme from Scratch: Step by Step Guide

-Creating WordPress theme can be really simple if you know basic HTML, CSS, and JavaScrip.
+Creating WordPress theme from scratch can be really simple if you know basic HTML, CSS, and JavaScrip.
 However, if you are new to WordPress, all you have to do is to follow the steps mentioned in this tutorial for beginners.
-I have listed the required steps and discussed the important aspects of developing WordPress theme.
+However, if you are new to WordPress or a beginner, do not worry, you can even build a theme for WordPress now.
+Here I have listed simple steps that will help you create your own WordPress theme from scratch in a breeze.
 So, let’s read this tutorial guide and learn how to create WordPress theme from scratch.

 So, without much ado, let’s begin with developing WordPress theme step-by-step process